Here at DesignDiverso we really like to imagine what the future will look like and may bring in terms of innovation.

 The researchers suggest that one likely function of these stems would have been to enable the greater dispersion of offspring.
 Rangeomorphs, for example, spread their offspring by expelling small structures known as propagules.
 They found that the tallest organisms were surrounded by the most offspring, suggesting that this trait led to a greater chance of colonizing an area.”

 We cannot assume and conclude that 600 millions year ago only sponges existed, we simply can’t.
 Not so wise and accurate to even claim that these organisms were simply doing nothing.
-It's just not true.
-Even assuming that neural systems came along much later it’d be extremely naive to ignore all the evolution that led to radical transformation of life as we know it.
+It’s just not true.
+Even assuming that neural systems came along much later it’d be extremely naive to ignore all the evolution that led to a radical transformation of life as we know it.

 It’s been already acknowledged and proved by various sources that human brain is negatively affected by screen time especially in children.Tweet this